 Why did Hyundai drastically change the look of Tucson?
 For those who do not know, the Korean carmaker has moved on to adopt a new design philosophy.
 The new one is called “Sensuous Sportiness” and it aims to harmonize proportion, styling, technology, and architecture.

 Old Vs New Tucson: Interior Differences

-Just like the exterior, the differences between the new and old Hyundai Tucson in terms of interiors is also vast.
+Just like the exterior, the differences between the new and old Hyundai Tucson in terms of interiors are also vast.
 From the get-go, the dashboard and center console of the new crossover is more seamless looking compared to the old one.
-The outward going curves on the old dashboard is gone.
+The outward-going curves on the old dashboard are gone.
 What’s also gone is the gear lever, which was replaced in favor of a push-button gear selector.

-To make the interior even more seamless, Hyundai also replaced the old three-spoke steering wheel for a sleeker two spoke one.
-The touchscreen head unit found on the 2021 Tucson is also larger at 10.25-inches.
+To make the interior even more seamless, Hyundai also replaced the old three-spoke steering wheel with a sleeker two-spoke one.
+The touchscreen head unit found on the 2023 Tucson is also larger at 8.0-inches.
 Compare that to the thick seven-inch unit jutting out of the dashboard that the old Tucson came with.
 Despite gaining size, the new touchscreen is now better incorporated into the shape of the dashboard.
 Together with the dash, it forms a cascading shape that flows down to the center console.
 Also, gone is the old analog gauge cluster.
-It was replaced by a larger digital cluster, which we’re certain is much more customizable and more visible than the previous one.
+It was replaced by a larger 10.25-inch TFT LCD info display.

 Compare the interiors of the new (left) and old (right) Tucson

 Other interior features include an automatic temperature control air conditioning system, mood lighting, a wireless charger, six speakers, a power-adjustable seat for the driver with a power lumbar support, a power tailgate, power-adjustable side mirrors, leather seats, and a seating capacity of up to five persons.

 Old Vs New Tucson: Powertrain differences